-The project is centered along the Ballena Ridge, and the project area is situated between 3,500 and 4,500 meters above sea level.
+The project is centered along the Ballena Ridge, and the project area is situated between 3,500 and 4,500 meters above sea level (11,500-14,800 ft).
 The following Google Earth image shows the project's formal contours marked by a thin white polygon.
 The yellow line is the border with Chile.
 We can see a bit of the Pacific Ocean in the upper left corner of the image.
 We've also indicated approximate altitude levels at two locations 3,600 (in the valley) and 4,500 meters at one of the higher peaks, as well as the project's projected pit area.
 The main access road to Los Azules is also visible as a fine line in the lower middle area of the image.
-We should consider that rock glaciers and permafrost are common in this region above 3,500 meters.